eosswedenorg/thalos-docs/docs/installation/debian.md

 ## 3. Starting the Server

-There are serveral ways to run the server. the most common on debian is via [systemd](/docs/running-the-server#with-systemd) or [manually](/docs/running-the-server#with-systemd)
+There are several ways to run the server.
+The most common on Debian is via [systemd](/docs/running-the-server#with-systemd) or [manually](/docs/running-the-server#starting-manually).